johnbow/numpy-equation-parser/README.md

 the [varname](https://github.com/pwwang/python-varname) module by typing `pip install -U varname`.

-## Examples
+## Example
-Here are an example code snippet that shows the module's functionality.
+Here is an example code snippet that shows the module's functionality.

 ```java
 parser = eq.EqParser()